Try a taste of the Orient in Shrewsbury with authentic Asian street food

 You don’t have to travel that far to taste authentic Asian street food, it is now available in the centre of Shrewsbury.

-If you have been lucky enough to wander the streets of cities like Bangkok, Beijing, Fukuoka or Manila you will instantly remember the unique atmosphere, sights, sounds and the unforgettable aroma of street food available.
+If you have been lucky enough to wander the streets of cities like Bangkok, Hong Kong, Fukuoka or Manila you will instantly remember the unique atmosphere, sights, sounds and the unforgettable aroma of street food available.

 These cities are renowned for their tasty and satisfying array of street food from noodles, seafood, yakitori, egg waffles and dim sum.
 It is truly a treat for the taste buds.